garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 - Getters / setters ensure controlled access
 - **Player**: shooting cooldown logic handled internally with `Timer`
 - **BackDrop**: ready for scrolling or animated backgrounds
+- Every game object now has a bool alive member for flagging objects to be removed in updates (life cycle)

 ### General Improvements
 - Unified OOP style using private fields (`#`)